Clinical Achilles win Senior Cup final despite Cornard's grandstand finish

 Gavin Van Oene had the first shot in earnest for the Suffolk & Ipswich League side that just went over the bar, before Cornard came close to taking an early lead.

 Good play between Jack Graham and Bradley Dix saw the latter stride forward and crash a shot against the Achilles bar.
-It was a let-off for the Ipswich-based side and they almost made the most of it immediately, David Grimwood twisting in the box and seeing his shot blocked.
+It was a let-off for the Ipswich-based side and they almost made the most of it immediately, David Grimwood seeing his shot blocked.

-Andrew Schofield vollied over as the west Suffolk side enjoyed the better of the early stages.
-But on 19 minutes Achilles took the lead.

 Cornard thought they had equalised in the 24th minute but Sean Hanley was offside.